Matt

 I enjoyed being able to think outside the app at Art Processors.
 Instead of focusing on mobile app delivery, I considered aspects of iOS devices that could be used in novel ways to delight museum visitors.
 I found that being able to flex iOS and android's accessibility features to be very rewarding.

-In my role at Art Processors, I collaborated with client staff, designers, engineers and other team members to deliver projects such as
+In my role at Art Processors, I collaborated with client staff, designers, engineers and other team members to deliver projects.

 Itty Bitty Apps